adobe/react-spectrum/rfcs/2020-v3-telemetry.md

 ## Summary

 React Spectrum should provide a way to compile usage data of which components are being used in an application.
-It will allow consumers to optionally provide their own collector of this information and will not collect anything by default, nor will it contain a default API.
-The initial version will only provide information of which components are used.
+It should allow consumers a way to optionally provide their own collector of this information.
+It will not collect, store, or log anything by default.
+The initial version is scoped to only provide the ability to glean  which components are used at a certain time in the application.

 ## Motivation

+Tracking what components are used in a particular application is quite useful and can tie into other existing telementry systems.
+Having the start of a system in place sets the team up to provide additional functionality in this area going forward, specifically with a focus around performance of the components themselves (think slow renders, logging warnings about improper usage).

-Large companies have many teams who buld UI.
-These teams often have source code in many locations -- often many of which are not able to be discovered without large amounts of effort.
-Knowing what versions of React Spectrum applications are using as well as which components allows the core team to make responsible decisions and prioritize efforts.
+For usage specifically at Adobe (or other large enterprises), knowing what versions of React Spectrum v3 are being used by applications as well specifically which components allows the core team to make responsible decisions and prioritize efforts.
 It can make migrations easier and it helps provides a baseline of the "usefulness" of certain components.

+So, this system isn't about user tracking -- nor does it intend to go that direction.

 ## Detailed Design